enam1977/Terraform_Pro3/README.md

-## Title: Project 3-Ensuring Quality Releases
+# Title: Project 3-Ensuring Quality Releases

-# Prerequisites:
+## Pre-requisites:

 Create Azure account https://azure.microsoft.com/en-us/free/ From above link you can create a azure account for the project to create your resources.

 Homebrew is the place where all packages can be found to install(https://brew.sh/)

-.
-Install Packe
+* Install Packe
-.
-Install Terraform CLI
+* Install Terraform CLI
-.
-Install CLI
+* Install CLI
-.
-Install Azure CLI
+* Install Azure CLI
-.
-Install VS Code Editor
+* Install VS Code Editor
-.
-Install HashiCorp Terraform plugin for VS Code
+* Install HashiCorp Terraform plugin for VS Code
-.
-Install Git Client
+* Install Git Client
-.
-Install Postman
+* Install Postman
-.
-Install Selenium and webdrive
+* Install Selenium and webdrive
-.
-Install Jmeter
+* Install Jmeter

 # Installation procedures: